davidralphlewis/binaryephemera/_notes/Books Read 2023.md

 19. *Faulty Manufacturing* - Josie Alford
 20. Walking towards the noise - John Bowie
 21. *Our Share of Night*- Mariana Enriquez
+22. *Our Wives Under the Sea* - Julia Armfield